moroz/yt-passwords-video/content/script.md

 Now, in the terminal, run `goose up`.
 If you have set everything up correctly, the command should run your migration.
 Connect to the database, type `\d users`, and press enter.
 As we can see, we now have a `users` table, and the columns are exactly the way we wanted.

+When I started preparing this video two weeks ago, I was initially hoping to be able to show you much more than this.
+However, this proved to be a much more daunting task than I could have imagined.
+In the next videos, I want to cover password authentication using argon2, issuing access tokens signed with asymmetric keys, one-time passwords with TOTP, and WebAuthn, AKA passkeys.
+If there is anything in particular you would like me to cover, please let me know in the comment section.
+I hope you learned something, and thanks for watching.